Tail-induced spin-orbit effect in the gravitational radiation of compact binaries: Applications to spinning binaries

 where we denote $\delta \equiv X_1 - X_2 $ and $s_\ell\equiv (s\ell) = \bm{s}\cdot\bm{\ell}$, where the spin variables are defined by Eq.~\eqref{eq:ssigma}.
 The PN parameter is $\gamma\equiv G m/(r c^2)$ and we have included only the 1PN non-spin term and the leading SO correction at 1.5PN order.
 On the other hand, we get \cite{FBB06}

 where $s_n\equiv (s n) = \bm{s}\cdot\bm{n}$.
-At the leading 1.5PN SO order the orbital frequency \eqref{eq:omega}, as well as $\omega_\text{prec}$, remain unchanged if we were to substitute to the constant magnitude spins $\bm{S}$, $\bm{\Sigma}$ some other variables.
-However, when working at higher PN approximation, it is more convenient to use the constant magnitude spin variables $\bm{S}$, $\bm{\Sigma}$.
+At the leading 1.5PN SO order the orbital frequency \eqref{eq:omega}, as well as $\omega_\text{prec}$, remain unchanged if we were to substitute some other variables to the spins $\bm{S}$, $\bm{\Sigma}$.
+However, when working at a higher PN approximation, it is more convenient to use the spin variables $\bm{S}$, $\bm{\Sigma}$, built from the constant magnitude spins.
 The main advantage of the spins $\bm{S}_A$ is that they satisfy the usual-looking precession equations

 showing that the spins precess around the direction of $\bm{\Omega}_A$, and at the rate $\Omega_A=\vert\bm{\Omega}_A\vert$.
 The equation \eqref{eq:precession_equations} could in principle be extended to any PN order (at the linear SO level).
 The precession's angular-frequency vectors $\bm{\Omega}_A$ have been computed up to the 2PN order for circular orbits in Ref.~\cite{BBF06}.
 Here, we shall only need the 1PN leading order: